cruelandunusual/baillie-gifford/README.md

 Additionally, an essential part of the role of an editor is listening to and implementing feedback from clients, team members and other stakeholders, which has taught me the value of listening to all contributions.

 In my previous role at Speakeasy Productions, and also from my time as a software developer at Agilent in Germany, I have gained valuable experience working across multi-disciplinary teams, and in teams with colleagues whose first language wasn't English.
 In particular, at Agilent each member of my development team took turns to host our team meetings, which required clear communication, patient and respectful interactions with colleagues, and encouraged me to express ideas using jargon-free language.
-I also on occasion hosted these meetings in German.
+I also occasionally hosted these meetings in German.

 ## Summary

-I believe I would be a good fit for Baillie Gifford; I am highly motivated, adaptable, and eager to continue growing in my career.
+I believe I would be a good fit for Baillie Gifford; I am highly skilled, motivated, adaptable, and eager to continue growing in my career.
 I thrive in supportive, collaborative team environments where the work is both varied and challenging, and I aspire to be a supportive, positive colleague.

+[Video links page][links_page]

 <!-- links -->